-Vivriti Capital Private Limited Notes to the standalone financial statements for the year ended March 31, 2021 (All amounts are in Rupees lakks, unless stated otherwise)
+Notes to the standalone financial statements for the year ended March 31, 2021

 The Risk Committee has the overall responsibility for the development of the risk strategy and implementing principles, frameworks, policies and limits.
 The Risk Committee is responsible for managing risk decisions and monitoring risk levels and reports to the Supervisory Board.